Virussen/Virussen/README.md

 👋 <b>Hi, I’m @Virussen 😈.<br>
 👨🏼‍🎓 I’m currently studying:
  - 💻 Full Stack Development Bootcamp.
- - 🏦 @ Novi Hogeschool Utrecht.<br>
+ - 🏦 @ Novi Hogeschool Utrecht.

-🔗 www.hcgict.nl
+🔗 www.hcgict.nl</b>
 <!---
 Virussen/Virussen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.